jiasong18/Ant-Media-Server-Wiki/User-defined-Scripts.md

-This feature running automatically defined script after MP4 Muxing process is finished in Ant Media Server.
+User defined scripts are run automatically by the Ant Media Server after MP4 Muxing process (recording) finishes.
 Let’s have a look at that step by step.

 1. [Define run script location in App Settings](#1--define-run-script-location-in-app-settings)
 2. [Script running instructions](#2--script-usage-instructions)